Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 Select a different color and style for your kitchen than your living room.
 I would go with something wild like cyan, magenta, orchid, purple, or cerulean.
 White is considered a yang color as well.

 Seal up pointy objects like knives, silverware, and cleaning utensils.
 Avoid stripes and opt for dots instead.
 You should display bowls and cups.
 Round as many edges as possible.
-Only keep a few electronic devices out on the counters -- 2 to 4 is ideal.
+Only keep a few electronic devices out on the counters: two to four is ideal.

 Look for food art to add to the walls, especially of fish, fruit, and vegetables.
 I would put more realistic art in the kitchen and leave more abstract art for the living room.